StephenCleary/StructuredConcurrency/README.md

 ### Exceptions

 If any work throws an exception (except `OperationCanceledException`), then that work is considered "faulted".
-The task group immediately enters a canceled state (see below), cancelling all of its other work.
+The task group immediately enters a canceled state (see below), cancelling all of its other work that are sharing the same `CancellationToken`.

 ```C#
 var groupTask = TaskGroup.RunGroupAsync(default, group =>